Project Team & Process

 The Process and where we are Today...

-The project today is limited to the so-called Feasibility Study which includes the development of an educational space program, the evaluation of multiple conceptual design solutions, the selection of a preferred pre-schematic option and then developing the selected option to Schematic Design level for MSBA Board review and approval to advance the project further.
+The New Lynch design follows a thorough Feasibility Study, a broad and lengthy programming & conceptual design process which includes the development of an educational space program, the evaluation of multiple conceptual design solutions, the selection of a preferred pre-schematic option and then developing the selected option to Schematic Design level for MSBA Board review and approval to advance the project further.

 An MSBA project may include a renovation of the existing school, a renovation of and addition to the existing school and/or new construction.